Alka-Seltzer Morning Relief

 Since this medicine is used when needed, you may not be on a dosing schedule.
 If you are on a schedule, use the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Alka-Seltzer Morning Relief (aspirin and caffeine)?
+What should I avoid while taking Alka-Seltzer Morning Relief?

 Ask a doctor or pharmacist before using any cold or allergy medicine, diet pills, or pain medication.
 Many medicines available over the counter contain aspirin or caffeine.
 Taking certain products together can cause you to get too much of this type of medication.
 Check the label to see if a medicine contains aspirin, ibuprofen, ketoprofen, naproxen, or caffeine.

 Ask your doctor before using Alka-Seltzer Morning Relief if you take an antidepressant such as citalopram, escitalopram, fluoxetine (Prozac), fluvoxamine, paroxetine, sertraline (Zoloft), trazodone, or vilazodone.
 Taking any of these medicines with an NSAID may cause you to bruise or bleed easily.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.